RenatoSerk/rails_boilerplate/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Boilerplate

-A ruby on rails website with authentication, made using the guide from Ruby on Rails Tutorial:
+A ruby on rails website with authentication designed to be copy pasted as a foundation for other projects
-Learn Web Development with Rails by Michael Hartl

 A good starting point for web apps that require private users as well as a database to store other data.